Barbecue in North Carolina: The politics of barbecue

 There is a somewhat light-hearted feud that exists between the proponents of the two types of barbecue: Lexington style and Eastern style.
 Author Jerry Bledsoe, the self-professed "world's leading, foremost barbecue authority" claimed that Dennis Rogers (columnist for The Raleigh News & Observer and self-professed "oracle of the holy grub"), "has ruined any chances of this state being distinguished in its barbecue."
 While a degree of humor is involved, choice of barbecue type is a politically charged topic.
 In 2006, North Carolina House Bill 21 and North Carolina Senate Bill 47 were introduced (and ultimately defeated), sparking controversy over one of the two different styles being declared "official", as they would have made the Lexington Barbecue Festival the official barbecue festival of North Carolina.

 In a political compromise in 2007, NC House Bill 433 passed, granting the Lexington Barbecue Festival the title of "Official Food Festival of the Piedmont Triad Region of the State of North Carolina".
 This effectively bypassed any controversy regarding Eastern barbecue and the region, and prevented any confusion with the title creating a singular, official barbecue for the entire state.

 Types of barbecue

 Just about any style of barbecue can be found in North Carolina, as the state has a diverse population.
 There are a few styles, however, that are historically and culturally significant.
 They are also the most commonly found in restaurants as well as private events.

 Eastern style

 Eastern-style barbecue is a whole-hog style of barbecue, often said to use "every part of the hog except the squeal".
 Eastern-style sauce is vinegar and pepper-based, with no tomato whatsoever.
-Eastern sauce is mostly used as a seasoning after the cook (although it can also be used as a mop sauce while the hog is cooking).
+Eastern sauce is mostly used as a seasoning after the cooking (although it can also be used as a mop sauce while the hog is cooking).